- Associated Students, Inc.

 Lobby Corps Committee

-The purpose of this sub-committee is to promote the education and practice of lobbying elected officials on issues deemed important by the membership and legislative affairs committee.
+This sub-committee aims to promote the education and practice of lobbying elected officials on issues deemed necessary by the membership and legislative affairs committee.
 Special attention shall be given to issues with specific interest to students, such as the cost of tuition and system-wide policies.
 The duties of the ASI Lobby Corps Sub-Committee shall be to:

 - Responsible for lobbying and organizing students to lobby officials at the local, state, and federal levels of government.

-- Coordinate events/rallies demonstrations, as appropriate, on issues and concerns affecting students, in cooperation with the ASI Legislative Affairs Committee.
+- Coordinate events/rallies and demonstrations, as appropriate, on issues and concerns affecting students in cooperation with the ASI Legislative Affairs Committee.

 - Shall be responsible for choosing a municipality and staying current with the events and legislation of that area.